ABSTRACT mixed media EmbroiderY ART

 Stand-Alone pieces

-Scroll of the Simurgh - (Black Ink, Needle Felting, Cotton and Silk Embroidery Thread) (Cropped) 10in x 30in Hanging Scroll.
+Scroll of the Simurgh - (Black Ink, Wool Roving, Cotton and Silk Embroidery Thread) (Cropped) 10in x 30in Hanging Scroll.
 This stand-alone piece was inspired by the video game Prince of Persia and the legend of the Simurgh, an Ancient Persian mythical bird.
 The Simurgh featured in the game was wonderfully designed and it inspired me to create my own version of it.

 Scroll of the Simurgh - Detail Image 1